 A Moving average perfect Forex trading strategy at an area of value

-You might be asking yourself which is going to be the best moving averages to use.
+Now: you might be asking yourself which is going to be the best moving averages to use.
 As an area of value on the charts.

-When it comes to choosing an moving average there isn’t really a right or wrong moving average you should use.
+Here’s the thing…when it comes to choosing an moving average there isn’t really a right or wrong moving average you should use.
 Rather, you need to find something that’s aligned with your trading approach.

-You’ve already got an idea of what you could use if you are a long term trend trader with using the 100 EMA.
+Now: you’ve already got an idea of what you could use if you are a long term trend trader with using the 100 EMA.
 Same applies if you are a short term trend trader, you could use the 20 EMA.
 Personally I use the area of value between the 10 & 20 EMA.

 You could really use any combinations of any EMA’s you want.
 This is just to give you an idea of what you need to be looking for.